A list of recent and ongoing clean tech projects in Western Canada

 Several technology and E&P companies research extraction of lithium from reservoir brines:

-- E3 Metals: Lithium production from Leduc Formation brine in Central Alberta, using proprietary and commercial processes for enrichment and upgrading
+- E3 Metals: Lithium production from Leduc Formation brine in Central Alberta.

-- Prairie Lithium: direct Lithium extraction from brine aquifers in the Williston basin of South-Eastern Saskatchewan.
+- Prairie Lithium: direct Lithium extraction from brine aquifers in the Williston basin.

-- Summit Nanotech: Direct Lithium Extraction (DLE) technology utilizing interconnected modules using nanopourous membranes for specific filtration techniques
+- Summit Nanotech: Direct Lithium Extraction (DLE) technology using nanopourous membranes for specific filtration techniques

 Blue hydrogen (produced from oil and natural gas, with capture and storage of process CO2) is produced for energy generation, as fuel for heavy transpiration or blended with natural gas for domestic consumption: